SamanthaLop/SNP_panel_tamarins/README.md

 5. filter_dimers.py -> Filters the dimer list tsv MFE primer output.
 6. initial_in_silico_pcr.py -> Script -for my reference, not exactly intended for others- interpreting amplicon results of MFE primer.
 7. GT_pipeline.sh -> Sends all the necessary GTseq scripts to be run.
 GTseq scripts are in the GTseq_scripts directory and also available at: https://github.com/GTseq

+## Stage 5 scripts
+1. initial_exploration_gt_output.py -> Python scripts used for initial exploration of GT seq output - what variants/samples produced zero reads, how well the rest of them performed etc. Purely exploratory script.
+2. detect_sex_from_gt_output.py -> Python script to find genotypes (male or female) for selected sexSNPs in the genotyped samples.
+3. detect_spp_from_gt_output.py -> Python script to find genotypes (lwed or simp) for selected spSNPs in the genotypes samples.
+4. ind_id_explore_1.py -> Python script for initial exploration of indSNPs - part 1
+5. ind_id_explore_2.py -> Python script for initial exploration of indSNPs - part 2
+6. twin_sex_genotypes.py -> Python script that explores possible patterns of sexSNP genotypes with respect to the sex of the twin of the focal sample.
+7. hethom_homhom_distances.py -> Python script to explore distances between hom hom sites and het het sites in indSNPs.